Genocide of indigenous peoples: Congo (DRC)

-In the Democratic Republic of Congo genocidal violence against the indigenous Mbuti, Lese and Ituri peoples has reportedly been endemic for decades.
+In the Democratic Republic of Congo, genocidal violence against the indigenous Mbuti, Lese, and Ituri peoples has reportedly been endemic for decades.
 During the Congo Civil War (1998–2003), Pygmies were hunted down and eaten by both sides in the conflict, who regarded them as subhuman.
-Sinafasi Makelo, a representative of Mbuti pygmies, has asked the UN Security Council to recognize cannibalism as a crime against humanity and also as an act of genocide.
-According to a report by Minority Rights Group International there is evidence of mass killings, cannibalism and rape.
+Sinafasi Makelo, a representative of Mbuti pygmies, asked the UN Security Council to recognize cannibalism as a crime against humanity and an act of genocide.
+According to a report by Minority Rights Group International, there is evidence of mass killings, cannibalism, and rape.
 The report, which labeled these events as a campaign of extermination, linked much of the violence to beliefs about special powers held by the Bambuti.
-In Ituri district, rebel forces ran an operation code-named "Effacer le Tableau" (to wipe the slate clean).
+In the Ituri district, rebel forces ran an operation code-named "Effacer le Tableau" (to wipe the slate clean).
 The aim of the operation, according to witnesses, was to rid the forest of pygmies.

+Darfur

+The Darfur genocide is the systematic killing of ethnic Darfuri people by the Al-Bashir regime of the Sudanese government, which has occurred during the War in Darfur and the ongoing War in Sudan (2023–present) in Darfur.

 East Timor

 Indonesia invaded East Timor or Timor-Leste, which had previously been a Portuguese colony, in 1975.
-Following the invasion, the Indonesian government implemented repressive military policies in an attempt to quell ethnic protests and armed resistance in the area and it also encouraged people who lived in other parts of Indonesia to settle in the region.
+Following the invasion, the Indonesian government implemented repressive military policies in an attempt to quell ethnic protests and armed resistance in the area.
+People from other parts of Indonesia were encouraged to settle in the region.
 The violence which occurred between 1975 and 1993 claimed between 120,000 and 200,000 lives.
 The repression entered the international spotlight in 1991 when a protest in Dili was disrupted by Indonesian forces which killed over 250 people and disappeared hundreds of others.
 The Santa Cruz massacre, as the event became known, drew a significant amount of international attention to the issue (it was highlighted when the 1996 Nobel Peace Prize was awarded to Catholic Bishop Carlos Belo and resistance leader José Ramos-Horta).

 Following the international outcry, the Indonesian government began to organize a host of paramilitary groups which continued to harass and kill pro-independence activists in East Timor.
-At the same time, the Indonesian government significantly increased its population resettlement efforts in the area and it also intensified the destruction of the infrastructure and the environment which were both being used by East Timorese communities.
+At the same time, the Indonesian government significantly increased its population resettlement efforts in the area and intensified the destruction of the infrastructure and the environment used by East Timorese communities.
 In response to this policy, an international intervention force was eventually deployed to East Timor in order to monitor a vote for the independence of East Timor by its population in 1999.
 The vote was significantly in favor of independence and the Indonesian forces withdrew, but paramilitaries continued to carry out reprisal attacks for a few years.
-A UN Report on the Indonesian occupation identified starvation, defoliant and napalm use, torture, rape, sexual slavery, disappearances, public executions, and extrajudicial killings as sanctioned by the Indonesian government and the entire colflict resulting in reducing the population to a third of its 1975 level.
+A UN Report on the Indonesian occupation identified starvation, defoliant and napalm use, torture, rape, sexual slavery, disappearances, public executions, and extrajudicial killings as sanctioned by the Indonesian government and the entire colflict.
+As a result, East Timorese population declined to a third of its original size of 1975.